JungVictor/jungvictor.github.io/basic-usage.md

 # Basic usage
-This page will cover everything you have to know to get started with the creation of a MDD.
+This page will cover everything you have to know to get started with the creation of an MDD.

-## Creating a MDD
+## Creating an MDD
-To create a MDD, you have different options available :
+To create an MDD, you have different options available :
 * From scratch, call the static function from MDD to allocate a new MDD : `MDD.create()`
 * From an already existing MDD : `mdd.MDD()`